duke2048/blog/_posts/2018-06-29-portfolio-optimization-darwins.md

 ## Strategy

-1. Run monthly
-2. The darwins to invest comes from the [post]({% post_url 2018-06-29-filters-select-darwins%})
+1. The darwins are selected using the approach described in the [previous post]({% post_url 2018-06-29-filters-select-darwins%})
-3. Assets weights are calculate using the Risk Parity method using 1 year lookback
+2. Assets weights are calculate using the Risk Parity method with 1 year lookback
-4. Rebalance portfolio
+4. Rebalance portfolio each month

 ## Visualizing